greenerservices/greenerservices.github.io/app/principles/actions/1c-choose-appropriate-interventions-to-achieve-policy-intent.md

 ###  (i) Consider the full range of online and offline interventions

-Developing a new digital service may be one option from a range of possible levers or interventions that government can make, and often government is most effective when it pulls a few different complementary levers or styles of action in combination.
+Developing a new digital service may be one option from a range of possible levers or interventions that government can make.
+Often government is most effective when it pulls a few different complementary levers or follows a number of 'styles of action' in combination.

 #### Environmental benefit:
-Placeholder
+Choosing the right intervention(s) gives us the best chance of delivering on any policy goals relating to sustainability.

 {% from "govuk/components/details/macro.njk" import govukDetails %}

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *

 ###  (ii) Model outcomes of different interventions

-Modelling the impacts of a service and/or other interventions at this stage may enable teams to better understand and predict the potential effects on the environment, economy, or society.
-Where appropriate, this should include consideration of the systemic effects and impacts on behaviours, such as rebound effects from the use of technology.
+Modelling the impacts of a service and/or other interventions at an early stage may enable teams to better understand and predict the potential effects on the environment, economy, or society.

+Where appropriate, modelling should include consideration of the systemic effects and impacts on behaviours, such as rebound effects from the use of technology.
 This insight can then inform decisions on which interventions are most appropriate, before a project or projects begin.

-See Measurement principle.
+See Principle 3 'Measure and publish the impact of the service'.

 #### Environmental benefit:
-Placeholder
+Insight from modelling can inform decisions on which interventions give us the best chance of delivering policy goals.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}
 * * *